Create an Invoice for Release of Retainage

 - Choose from the following options:

-- If you are ready to submit the invoice to the contractor, click submit for Review.
+- If you are ready to submit the invoice to the contractor, click Submit for Review.
 This changes the invoice status to Under Review.

 - If you are NOT ready to submit the invoice, click Save.
 This sets the invoice status to Draft.